radumarias/rencfs/README.md

 # Contribution

 Feel free to fork it, change and use it in any way that you want.
 If you build something interesting and feel like sharing pull requests are always apporeciated.

+# Considerations

+It doesn't have any independent review from experts, but if the project gains any traction would think about doing that.
+Please note, this project doesn't try to reinvent the wheel or be better than already proven implementations.
+It started as a learning project of Rust programming language and I feel like keep building more on it.
+It's a fairly simple and standard implementation that tries to respect all security standards, use safe libs and ciphers in the implementation so that it can be extended from this.
+Indeed it doesn't have the maturity yet to "fight" other well known implementations but it can be a project from which others can learn or build upon or why not for some to actually use it keeping in mind all the above.